 We suggest the IASB when reviewing the requirements on changes in the relationship between an investor and an investee that these issues should not be considered in isolation, i.e. with a focus on changes in the type of consolidation according to IFRS 10, IFRS 11, and IAS 28.
-Rather, we suggest the IASB consider also whether any 'cross-cutting issues' regarding the interaction with other IFRS Standards arise.
+Rather, we suggest the IASB consider also whether any 'cross cutting issues' regarding the interaction with other IFRS Standards arise.
 In particular, it should be assessed whether any other contractual relationships that exist between the parties (e.g. customer-supplier-relationships, and leases) are affected and whether changes in the relationship between an investor and an investee affect the accounting for these relationships in accordance with other IFRS Standards (e.g. IFRS 15 and IFRS 16).

-Initial measurement of a retained interest after loss of control (paragraph B98 of IFRS 10)
+Initial measurement of a retained interest after loss of control (paragraph B98 of IFRS 40)

-We render a critical view on the requirement paragraph B98 of IFRS 10 that an entity shall remeasure any interest retained at its fair value at the date control is lost.
-When a parent loses control of a subsidiary and retains an investment that is accounted for using the equity method (in accordance with IAS 28 Investment in Associates and Joint Ventures), remeasuring the interest retained at its fair value may result in goodwill included in the carrying amount of the investment.
-Therefore, we question whether measuring a retained interest at the investors share of the carrying amount of the investee's net assets is more appropriate in these circumstances, as no significant changes have occurred to the retained interest.
+- We render a critical view on the requirement paragraph B98 of IFRS 10 that an entity shall remeasure any interest retained at its fair value at the date control is lost.
+When a parent loses control, but of a subsidiary and retains an investment that is accounted for using the equity method (in accordance with IAS 28 Investment in Associates and Joint Ventures), remeasuring the retained interest retained at its fair value may result in an (internally generated) goodwill included in the carrying amount of the investment.
+Further, these stakeholders criticise the recognition of a gain or a loss to the extent that results from that remeasurement (i.e. the step-up to the fair value on the previously held (or retained) interest).
+Therefore, we these stakeholders question whether measuring a retained interest at the investor's -share of the (pre-disposal) carrying amount of the investee's net assets is more appropriate in these circumstances, as no significant changes have occurred to the retained interest. - Determining the fair value of the previously held (or retained) interest involves significant judgment.
+As a starting point, the fair value of the previously held (or retained) interest is derived from the consideration transferred for the controlling stake.
+However, the consideration transferred often is then corrected by a 'control premium' implicitly paid or other adjustments (e.g. to reflect that there is no active market for the shares acquired).